 - 24-Hour Nurse Advice Line.
 Access to Superior's 24-hour nurse advice line.
-Call 1-800-783-5386 to contact a registered nurse for health questions 24 hours a day, 7 days a week. - Extra Help Getting a Ride. - Rides for members to a Social Security Administration-approved physician for appointments that are requested by disability determination services.
+Call 1-800-783-5386 to contact a registered nurse for health questions 24 hours a day, 7 days a week. - Extra Help Getting a Ride. - Rides for members to Social Security Administration-approved physician for appointments requested by disability determination services.
 Rides are provided through Superior's Medical Ride Program vendor, SafeRide.
 Rides must be pre-authorized and scheduled at least two (2) business days before the appointment.
 Travel reimbursement, ambulance and emergency transport are excluded.
 Members under the age of 18 must be accompanied by a responsible adult. - Rides for members to participate in Superior's Member Advisory Group (MAG) meetings.
 If the Superior member is a child, LAR and siblings may accompany member.
 The number of riders is limited to the space available in the transportation vehicle provided.
 The most cost-effective method of transportation will be offered.
 Rides are provided through Superior's Medical Ride Program vendor, SafeRide.
 Travel reimbursement, ambulance, and emergency transport are excluded. - Extra Vision Benefits. \$150 retail allowance towards select prescription eyeglass frames, lenses or contact lenses not covered by Medicaid, once every 2 years.
 Coverage is for frames and lenses and does not cover additional features such as tints and coating.
 This allowance may not be used toward replacement eyewear or sunglasses.
-The member will be responsible for any charges exceeding \$150. - Healthy Play and Exercise Programs (YMCA).
-A six-month YMCA membership for members, from birth through age 17, and one adult family member, at locations included in the Texas State Alliance of YMCAs.
+The member will be responsible for any charges exceeding \$150. - Healthy Play and Exercise Programs (YMCA). - Six-month YMCA membership for members, ages birth to 17 years old, and one adult family member, at locations included in the Texas State Alliance of YMCAs.
 Activities may vary by location.
 Members are subject to the rules and regulations of the participating YMCA they choose to join.
 6-month membership must be consecutive and is available once per year.
 The family member must be an adult over 18 years of age.
 There must be a Texas State Alliance of YMCAs within the vicinity of the member's residence to be eligible.
-Excludes members in the Hidalgo and MRSA Northeast service delivery areas. - Healthy Play and Exercise Programs (Boys & Girls Clubs).
+Excludes members in the Hidalgo and MRSA Northeast service delivery areas. - A family-based weight-management program, Healthy Weight and Your Child, is for children ages 5-17 and with a BMI at or greater than the 85th percentile.
+Program focuses on healthy eating, regular physical activity and behavior change to encourage a positive life-long lifestyle transformation.
+Families must commit to the 25-session, 4-month program prior to signing up.
+Excludes Lubbock, Nueces, Hidalgo, Central, Northeast and West service delivery areas. - Healthy Play and Exercise Programs (Boys & Girls Clubs).
 Up to a \$60 allowance for STAR members to use towards a one-time club membership for members 6-18 years old or a one-time sports registration fee for members 6-12 years old through Superior's partnerships with select Boys & Girls Clubs (BGC).
 Activities may vary by location.
 Members are subject to the rules and regulations of the participating BGC they choose to join.
 There must be a contracted BGC within the area of the member's residence in order to be eligible.
 Limit one per member, per year, not to exceed \$60.
-Excludes members in the Bexar, El Paso and Nueces service delivery areas. - Help for Members with Asthma.
-Allergy-free mattress cover and pillowcase for members enrolled in Asthma Care Management.
-Available every 2 years. - Joy for AllTM.
-STAR members who are enrolled in Case Management for at least 30 days can receive a Joy for AllTM battery-operated plush companion pet.
-Value-added Service must be authorized by Superior's Case Management upon member's request.
-Limited to one per member lifetime.
+Excludes members in the Bexar, El Paso and Nueces service delivery areas.